YogeshManni/Nic-Quality-Codes/README.md

  - [x] Use comments and PHPDoc blocks to explain complex logic.
  - [x] Focus on explaining why something is done rather than what is done.

+### Best points from the above articles

+**Code Readability:**

+- [x] Use meaningful variable and function names.
+- [x] Maintain proper indentation and formatting.
+- [x] Align code with coding standards or style guides.
+- [x] Focus on clean and easy-to-understand code.

+**Code Organization (Modularity):**

+- [x] Break code into smaller, independent modules or functions.
+- [x] Each module should have a single responsibility.
+- [x] Avoid redundant code (DRY principle).
+- [x] Promote code reusability.

+**Code Efficiency:**

+- [x] Consider code performance and resource utilization.
+- [x] Avoid premature optimization.
+- [x] Use appropriate data structures and algorithms.
+- [x] Optimize code only when a proven bottleneck exists.

+**Error Handling:**

+- [x] Validate inputs and handle exceptions properly.
+- [x] Provide meaningful error messages.
+- [x] Handle errors gracefully to prevent crashes.

+**Testing:**

+- [x] Design code for easy unit testing.
+- [x] Create functions and classes with clear inputs and outputs.
+- [x] Use automated testing tools and frameworks.
+- [x] Ensure that each piece of code does one thing well.

+**Documentation:**

+ - [x] Use comments and PHPDoc blocks to explain complex logic.
+ - [x] Focus on explaining why something is done rather than what is done.
+ - [x] Document classes, methods, and variables.
+ - [x] Maintain documentation as code evolves.

+**Follow Coding Standards:**

+- [x] Adhere to a coding standard or style guide (e.g., PSR-2).
+- [x] Ensure consistent code formatting.
+- [x] Enforce coding standards using static code analyzers.

+**Code Quality Metrics:**

+- [x] Measure code quality using metrics like reliability, maintainability, testability, portability, and reusability.
+- [x] Use tools like static analyzers to identify defects and maintain code quality metrics.